Naveenkumar0805/Whats-Dev/README.md

 # Whats-Dev
-This repository is to develop a chat app
+This repository is to develop a chat application